SujanTamang20/calculator/README.md

                 Project Title: Calculator App

 This project is a web-based calculator application designed to perform basic arithmetic operations.
 The application features a user-friendly interface and allows users to input numbers and operations via buttons or the keyboard.
 It displays the current and previous calculations for reference.

 Features
 User Interface
-Main View: A clean and intuitive layout displaying the calculator with number and operator buttons.
+1.Main View: A clean and intuitive layout displaying the calculator with number and operator buttons.
-Display Screen: Shows the current input and previous operation, if any.
+2.Display Screen: Shows the current input and previous operation, if any.
-Buttons: Includes buttons for digits (0-9), operators (+, -, *, /), clear, delete, and equals.
+3.Buttons: Includes buttons for digits (0-9), operators (+, -, *, /), clear, delete, and equals.

 Functionality
-Dynamic Input Handling: Allows users to input numbers and operations via buttons or keyboard.
+1.Dynamic Input Handling: Allows users to input numbers and operations via buttons or keyboard.
-Real-time Calculations: Displays the result of the current operation dynamically as numbers and operators are input.
+2.Real-time Calculations: Displays the result of the current operation dynamically as numbers and operators are input.
-Local Storage: Preserves the last state of the calculator across sessions (planned feature).
+3.Local Storage: Preserves the last state of the calculator across sessions (planned feature).
 Keyboard Support: Users can interact with the calculator using keyboard inputs.

 Design